qzhang503/proteoQ/README.md

 prnImp(m = 5, maxit = 5)
 ```

-During the directory setup of this lab, we have prepared the data,
-`Protein_impNA.txt`, with NA being imputed.
-We further note that the
-laboratory differences are coded under columns `Color` in
+We further note that the laboratory differences are coded under columns
-`expt_smry.xlsx`.
-So we can skip the above `prnImp` step and test the
+`Color` in `expt_smry.xlsx`.
+We then test the statistical difference
-statistical difference between `WHIM2` and `WHIM16` aganist the
-following three models:
+between `WHIM2` and `WHIM16` aganist the following three models:

 ``` r
 prnSig(